-A spouse.
-To be eligible for a Form I-730 petition, the marriage must have existed prior to the refugee's date of admission (also known as the date of entry) to the United States, or the asylee's date of asylum grant.22 The marriage must also continue to exist at the time the Form I-730 is filed and the beneficiary is admitted to the United States, or - in the case of a beneficiary already in the United States - is granted status by the approval of Form I-730.
-Generally, the marriage must be legally valid under the
+• A spouse.
+To be eligible for a Form I-730 petition, the marriage must have existed prior to the refugee's date of admission (also known as the date of entry) to the United States, or the asylee's date of asylum grant.
+The marriage must also continue to exist at the time the Form I-730 is filed and the beneficiary is admitted to the United States, or - in the case of a beneficiary already in the United States - is granted status by the approval of Form I-730.
+Generally, the marriage must be legally valid under the laws of the country in which it was entered into and must be bona fide (i.e. not entered into solely for immigration purposes).
+However, as of February 2022, USCIS will again recognize "informal" marriages for purposes of adjudication of asylee/refugee derivative benefits if the couple was unable to have their marriage legally recognized in the place of celebration

-18 See Section III.vi.
+See Section III.vi.
 Differences Between the Form I-730 and a P3/AOR and Section XII.
 Additional Family Reunification Options Beyond the Form I-730

-19 See the Additional Family Reunification Options Beyond the Form I-730 in Section XII if a humanitarian extension is denied.
+See the Additional Family Reunification Options Beyond the Form I-730 in Section XII if a humanitarian extension is denied.

-20 See Appendix v. on the Sources of Law for I-730 Refugee/Asylee Relative Petitions for more information.
+See Appendix v. on the Sources of Law for I-730 Refugee/Asylee Relative Petitions for more information.
 INA § 207 governs refugee admissions, with INA § 207(c)(2) discussing refugee derivative admissions.
 INA § 208 governs asylum procedures with INA § 208(b)(3) discussing derivative asylees.

-21 USCIS Form I-730 Refugee/Asylee Relative Petition Instructions, Last Reviewed/Updated: September 7, 2023, states that a family member may be eligible for following-to-join benefits, "whether living inside or outside of the United States."
+USCIS Form I-730 Refugee/Asylee Relative Petition Instructions, Last Reviewed/Updated: September 7, 2023, states that a family member may be eligible for following-to-join benefits, "whether living inside or outside of the United States."

-22 See 8 CFR § 208.21(b).
+See 8 CFR § 208.21(b).
 For a marriage occurring after a refugee's date of entry or an asylee's date of asylum grant, see the Additional Family Reunification Options Beyond the Form I-730 in Section XII.